-According to doctors C. Orian Truss and William G. Crook of Birmingham, Alabama, and Jackson, Tennessee, it was difficult to find any symptom that couldn't be traced back to Candida albicans, which they called “candida-related complex.”
-They suggested that one out of three Americans suffered from a yeast allergy.
+According to doctors C. Orian Truss and William G. Crook, it was difficult to find any symptom that couldn't be traced back to Candida albicans.
+They suggested that 1 out of 3 Americans suffered from a yeast allergy, or “candida-related complex.”
 An entire supplement industry sprung up around “the yeast problem.”

 However, the real problem wasn't yeast — it was that the science behind the allergy turned out to be mostly bogus.
 State and medical boards began fining and suspending the licenses of the doctors involved in promoting and treating Candida allergy.

 Does that mean yeast allergies don't exist?
 No, they do — they're just not nearly as common as these doctors proposed.

 According to the American College of Allergy, Asthma, and Immunology, over 50 million Americans have some type of allergy.
 Only a small portion of allergies are food allergies, and yeast allergies make up only a tiny fraction of food allergies.

 - most breads and some baked goods, such as muffins, biscuits, croissants, or cinnamon rolls

 - premade stocks, stock cubes, and gravies

 - vinegar and foods containing vinegar, such as pickles or salad dressing